pranaytesting123/everyv2supabase/README.md

-# Everything Coconut - Supabase Integration
+# CocoManthra - Supabase Integration

 A modern e-commerce catalog application with real-time data sync and automatic deployments.